 This easy approach can be surprisingly effective!
 A study by Eastern Illinois University shows that hand-removal of the beetles “significantly” reduces damage to plants.
 But the study has more good news.
 Removing the beetles in the early evening, around 7:00 dramatically reduces the number of beetles congregating or clustering on that same plant the next morning.
 It has to do with a stress hormone the plants themselves release when they’re under attack.
 The beetles will cue off of that strong plant hormone and be drawn there by the dozens when they begin flying again the next day.

 The study shows that even if you remove the beetles just once a day, doing it at 7:00 in the evening is actually more effective than removing them three separate times earlier in the day!
 That’s information we can use!

 Want more weapons in your arsenal?

 Adult beetles do the most damage, so let’s start there.
 In addition to hand removal of the beetles, there are both conventional/synthetic and organic treatments that can be used against them.
-John is one of our Garden Advisors at Dick’s Corner.
-He pushes back hard on the idea of “controlling” the beetles.
-He prefers to think in terms of mitigating the damage once they arrive.
+Rather than “controlling” the beetles, we prefer to think in terms of mitigating the damage once they arrive.

-For organic control of the adult beetles, John recommends a product that’s been quite helpful since it came onto the market a few years ago.
+For organic control of the adult beetles, our Garden Advisors recommend a product that’s been quite helpful since it came onto the market a few years ago.
 It’s called “beetle-Gone!”